punal100/P_MiniFootball/UI_WIDGETS.md

 # P_MiniFootball - UI Widget System Documentation

-Complete documentation for the C++ UI widget system including binding reference, visual design specifications, and step-by-step Widget Blueprint creation guide.
+Complete documentation for the C++ UI widget system including binding reference, visual design specifications, and a MWCS-driven Widget Blueprint creation/repair/validation workflow.

+This project uses **P_MWCS** (Modular Widget Creation System) as the **spec-driven** and **deterministic** source of truth for generating/repairing Widget Blueprints from the JSON returned by each C++ widget’s `GetWidgetSpec()`.

 ---